abilandz/PH8124/Lecture_1/Trivia.md

-### Introduction

-Slides for Lecture 1 can be found at the following link:
+Introductory slides for Lecture 1 with course trivia can be downloaded in .pdf format from the following link:
 * https://cernbox.cern.ch/index.php/s/pfVnIGftA7Sq8Rp